onshape-public/go-client/onshape/docs/BTFeatureListResponse2457.md

 `func (o *BTFeatureListResponse2457) HasRollbackIndex() bool`

 HasRollbackIndex returns a boolean if a field has been set.

+### GetSerializationVersion

+`func (o *BTFeatureListResponse2457) GetSerializationVersion() string`

+GetSerializationVersion returns the SerializationVersion field if non-nil, zero value otherwise.

+### GetSerializationVersionOk

+`func (o *BTFeatureListResponse2457) GetSerializationVersionOk() (*string, bool)`

+GetSerializationVersionOk returns a tuple with the SerializationVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSerializationVersion

+`func (o *BTFeatureListResponse2457) SetSerializationVersion(v string)`

+SetSerializationVersion sets SerializationVersion field to given value.

+### HasSerializationVersion

+`func (o *BTFeatureListResponse2457) HasSerializationVersion() bool`

+HasSerializationVersion returns a boolean if a field has been set.

+### GetSourceMicroversion

+`func (o *BTFeatureListResponse2457) GetSourceMicroversion() string`

+GetSourceMicroversion returns the SourceMicroversion field if non-nil, zero value otherwise.

+### GetSourceMicroversionOk

+`func (o *BTFeatureListResponse2457) GetSourceMicroversionOk() (*string, bool)`

+GetSourceMicroversionOk returns a tuple with the SourceMicroversion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceMicroversion

+`func (o *BTFeatureListResponse2457) SetSourceMicroversion(v string)`

+SetSourceMicroversion sets SourceMicroversion field to given value.

+### HasSourceMicroversion

+`func (o *BTFeatureListResponse2457) HasSourceMicroversion() bool`

+HasSourceMicroversion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)